gowthamichinta/Massmine_new/README.md

 6) Allow 1-2 minutes for container to start, then open you web browser and type `localhost:8000` into your search bar.
 This could take longer depending on your internet speed.

-    ### To Stop or Restart the App:
+    #### To Stop or Restart the App:
-    Go to the Docker Desktop app, Click "Containers/Apps" in the sidebar.
+    Open the Docker Desktop app, Click "Containers/Apps" in the sidebar.
 Hover over the row with your running container and either click the "Play" or "Stop" icon near the right

 <br>
 <br>